DropDaDeuce/Time-Never-Stops/README.md

 ## Usage

-- **Sleep:**
+- **Normal Sleep:**
-  Sleep as usual between 6 PM and 4 AM.
-Time will not freeze, and you will wake up at 7:00 AM with the daily summary.
+  Sleep between 6 PM and 4 AM.
+Time will not freeze, and you will wake at 7:00 AM.
+  If `EnableDailySummaryAwake` is **enabled**, the daily summary will appear at 7:00 AM whether you slept or not.
+  If **disabled**, the summary will only appear after sleeping.

-- **Skip Sleep:**
+- **Skipping Sleep:**
-  Skip sleep, and the game will continue to progress.
-The daily summary will still appear at 7:00 AM.
+  If awake summaries are enabled, the daily summary will still appear at 7:00 AM without sleeping.
+  If disabled, no summary will appear unless you sleep.

-- **Change Day Speed:**
+- **Changing Day Speed:**
-  Edit the config file to set your preferred time progression speed.
-Save the file, and the change will be applied in-game within a second.
+  Edit the config file to set your preferred time progression speed (0.1x–100.0x).
+  Save the file — the change applies in-game within a second.

 ## Compatibility